pthangeda/protrip/README.md

+## Update
+We started to work on PROTRIP 2.0, bringing our proof-of-concept implementation closer to a tool that can be used in multiple cities across the world.
+During this development period, things might not run as intended.
+If you are looking for the version of our code presented in ITSC2020, please email [Pranay Thangeda](mailto:pranayt2@illinois.edu).

 PROTRIP - Probabilistic Risk-Aware Optimal Transit Planner
 ==========================================================
 PROTRIP is a multiobjective optimal routing algorithm for transit networks.
 This repository hosts a proof-of-concept implementation of a multiobjective optimal routing planning algorithm and is under active development.
 Raise an issue if you notice any error or contact the authors [Pranay Thangeda](mailto:pranayt2@illinois.edu) and [Melkior Ornik](mailto:mornik@illinois.edu).